01 of 11

 Free London: Museums

-All of the major London museums are free, but most offer some special exhibitions for a fee.
-My favorite is the Museum of London where you can learn the history of London from Roman times to today.
+All of the major London museums are free to visit but you may have to pay for special exhibitions and events.
+My favorite is the Museum of London where you can learn all about the history of London from Roman times to today.
 And I love the Geffrye Museum which shows English domestic interiors and helps bring to life what it was really like to live in London in different eras.
-The Horniman Museum is another good day out - you have to see the over-stuffed walrus!Continue to 4 of 11 below.
+The Horniman Museum in south London is another great day out - don't leave without checking out the over-stuffed walrus!Continue to 4 of 11 below.

 04 of 11